Assessment of Generative Named Entity Recognition in the Era of Large Language Models: Introduction

 \textbf{How do different output formats affect the performance of LLMs in generative NER?} The performance of LLMs is highly sensitive to the specific instructions given by users.
-While recent studies have touched upon format designs~\cite{kim-etal-2024-exploring,lv2025unifiedbiomedicalnamedentity}, we systematically explore a more diverse set of output templates as a supplement to the aforementioned work and investigate their specific impact on NER performance.
+While recent studies have touched upon format designs~\cite{kim-etal-2024-exploring,lv2025unified}, we systematically explore a more diverse set of output templates as a supplement to the aforementioned work and investigate their specific impact on NER performance.
 Specifically, we design five distinct output formats (Inline Bracketed, Inline XML, Category-grouped JSON, Occurrence-based JSON, and Offset-based JSON) to compare their impact and investigate whether the performance of different models remains consistent across these various formats.

 \textbf{Do LLMs rely on memorization of entity labels to solve NER tasks?} Named entities are prevalent in corpora and are incorporated into the training process of LLMs.
-Moreover, studies indicate that portions of certain datasets have been leaked during LLMs training, casting doubt on the reliability of evaluation results~\cite{sainz-etal-2023-nlp,dong-etal-2024-generalization,balloccu-etal-2024-leak}.
+Moreover, studies indicate that portions of certain datasets have been leaked during LLM training, casting doubt on the reliability of evaluation results~\cite{sainz-etal-2023-nlp,dong-etal-2024-generalization,balloccu-etal-2024-leak}.
 Therefore, we aim to investigate whether the generative NER capability of LLMs stems merely from memorizing entity-label mappings, rather than from genuinely learning the features of entities and accurately identifying and labeling them.
+Specifically, we evaluate LLMs under few-shot prompting without fine-tuning and replace standard text labels with arbitrary symbols to test whether models rely on memorized entity-label correlations.

 \textbf{Do LLMs preserve the original capabilities after instruction tuning for NER?} One advantage of LLMs is their strong generalization capability, which enables them to perform well across a wide range of tasks.
 We investigate whether the original abilities of LLMs are affected after instruction tuning on NER tasks.
 To this end, we compare the performance of the LLM before and after fine-tuning on multiple datasets, including HellaSwag~\cite{zellers-etal-2019-hellaswag}, DROP~\cite{dua-etal-2019-drop}, GSM8K~\cite{cobbe2021trainingverifierssolvemath}, MMLU~\cite{hendrycks2021measuring}, and TruthfulQA~\cite{lin-etal-2022-truthfulqa}.